-2. Switch on the flame and simmer this mixture on a low flame.
+2. Switch on the stovetop and simmer this mixture on a low heat.

 3. Cook until the tomatoes are softened.
 If the water dries up and the tomatoes are not softened, then add about 2 to 3 tablespoons water and continue to cook.
-When I cooked it, almost all the water was evaporated.
+When I cooked, almost all the water had evaporated.

-4. Allow this mixture to become warm or cool completely and add to a grinder or blender jar.
+4. Allow this mixture to become warm or cool completely at room temperature.
+Transfer all of the ingredients to a grinder or blender jar.

 Sautéing onions and tomato paste

 6. Heat 2 tablespoons butter in a pan, kadai or wok.
-You can also use ghee (clarified butter) or oil.
+You can also use ghee (clarified butter) or a neutral-tasting oil.

 7. Add 1 tej patta (Indian bay leaf) and saute for a couple of seconds.